d3lta-v/SSTuino/docs/tutorials/partsList.md

 This shape and pinouts is called the TO-92 Package and is a very cheap and easy to manufacture method for transistors.

 ## Ultrasonic Sensor

 ![Ultrasonic](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/PartsList/Ultrasonic.jpg){: .small-image-left }

 The ultrasonic sensor is a device that measures distance by emitting ultrasonic waves, waits for the wave the bounce back and then measure the time taken.

 ## Resistors

 Resistors are essential in every circuit.
 The measurement of resistance is in Ohm.
 They limit the electron flow in your circuit so *hopefully* there are no burnt components.
 The values of resistors provided is 330 Ohm and 10K Ohm.
+You can read the values of the resistor from the colour band on the component.

 ![330Ohm](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Tutorial%20Image%20Assets/PartsList/330-ohm.jpg){: .small-image-left }